The Dragon and the Wolf: At Winterfell

 Sansa and Littlefinger discuss Arya's actions.
 Littlefinger advises Sansa to always assume others have the worst possible motive.
-Sansa summons Arya before the lords of the North and Vale, but then stuns Littlefinger by accusing him of betraying Ned Stark and murdering Lysa Arryn, which Bran corroborates, having seen them in his visions.
-Littlefinger denies the charges on the basis that they have no credible witnesses, and demands that he be escorted back to the Vale, which Yohn Royce refuses.
-Realizing that the trial is just a show and that he has essentially been betrayed and summoned just to be publicly killed, Littlefinger resorts to begging Sansa for mercy, but she sentences him to death and Arya carries it out.
+Sansa summons Arya before the lords of the North and Vale, but then stuns Littlefinger by accusing him of murdering Jon Arryn, betraying Ned Stark, starting the entire war, and murdering Lysa Arryn.
+Though Littlefinger admits that he killed Lysa to save Sansa's life, he denies the other charges on the basis that they have no credible evidence or witnesses, but Bran counters that he saw him betray Ned to Joffrey in a vision.
+Littlefinger dismisses Bran and furiously demands to be escorted back to the Vale, which Yohn Royce refuses, now knowing the truth about Lysa's death.
+Realizing that the "trial" is just a show and that he has essentially been betrayed and summoned just to be publicly killed, Littlefinger resorts to begging Sansa for mercy, but she sentences him to death and Arya carries it out.

 Sam arrives at Winterfell with his family.
 Bran tells him that Jon's real parents were Rhaegar Targaryen and Lyanna Stark.
 Sam reveals information from the High Septon's journal: in secret, Rhaegar's marriage to Elia Martell was annulled and he married Lyanna.
 Bran revisits the vision of Ned and Lyanna at the Tower of Joy and discovers that Jon's real name is Aegon Targaryen, making him Rhaegar's legitimate lawful son and the rightful Targaryen heir to the Iron Throne, ahead of Daenerys.